-I went online afterward to conduct some research and discovered microfiber towels can actuall be used on hair too.
+I went online afterward to conduct some research and discovered microfiber towels can actually be used on hair too.

-Microfiber towels are made of very fine and densely packed fibers.
+Microfiber towels are made of very fine and densely packed fiber.
 It is less fluffy than a regular cotton towel but works more effectively for hair.

 Microfiber towels are better for hair because they provide a much smoother drying surface for the hair.

 A good microfiber towel will absorb excess moisture and leave the rest of the moisture in your hair while a regular cotton towel will wick out every last ounce of moisture.